 Sunshine Market installed its first solar collectors in 2001.
-We’ve continued to expand and improve our capacity over the years, thanks to Bill Echols of Echols Construction.
+With the help of Echols Construction, we’ve continued to expand and improve our capacity over the years.

-Sunshine Market currently has two solar roof installations and one over the parking lot.
+The store currently has two solar roof installations and another over our rear parking area.
 The modules are grouped into three arrays, which produce approximately 16 kilowatts of capacity.
 They feed directly into the building’s electric system, running all the store’s heating and cooling systems (as well as powering our plug-in Prius!), and because we make more electricity than we use, we export some of our output directly back onto the grid.

-Erecting the grid over the back parking lot that supports one of Sunshine Market’s solar installations (2011).
-Time-lapse video by Somewhere in the Woods Productions.
+Erecting the grid over the back parking area that supports one of Sunshine Market’s solar installations.
+(Time-lapse video by Somewhere in the Woods Productions.)

 Roof view (click for full pic)